Mari6814/py-rfc3230-digest-headers/README.md

 ```

-## Older object-oriented Interface
+## Older enum-oriented Interface
-These usage examples demonstrate the older object-oriented interface directly on `DigestHeaderAlgorithm`.
+These usage examples demonstrate the older enum-oriented interface directly on `DigestHeaderAlgorithm`.

 ### Generate a `Digest` header